Unlock the mysteries of Egypt's ancient civilisation

 Welcome to Cairo, the sprawling capital of Egypt and the largest city in Africa.
 This evening we’ll enjoy a group welcome dinner to meet our fellow travellers.
 [D]

 Our touring in Egypt begins at the oldest structures in existence, the amazing Great Pyramids of Giza.
 We'll visit the nearby Great Sphinx, with the body of a lion and the head of a king, often referred to as the national symbol of Egypt.
+We'll also discover the ancient capital of Memphis and the Step Pyramid of Sakkara, believed to have been designed by the vizier of King Zoser, Imhotep.
 We'll then visit the Pyramids of Dahshur.
 Here we'll see the 'Bent' and 'Red' pyramids built by King Senefru.
 [B]

 After breakfast we head to the lively heart of Cairo to visit the world-famous Egyptian Museum, home to Tutankhamun’s priceless treasures and many other historic artefacts.